Cannabis and impaired driving: Detection of impairment

-A major US insurance company states that "there are no widely accepted methods for detecting impairment from marijuana".
-The U.S. drug czar Gil Kerlikowske said in 2012, "I'll be dead from old age, before we know the impairment levels" for cannabis.
+The former director of the U.S. Office of National Drug Control Policy Gil Kerlikowske said in 2012, "I'll be dead from old age, before we know the impairment levels" for cannabis.
 A 2017 Canadian government report stated "science is unable to provide general guidance to drivers about how much cannabis can be consumed before it is unsafe to drive".

 Some users seem to be able to perform risk compensation by driving slower or other behaviors, and some users appear to develop a physiological tolerance, making determining a standard impairment dose difficult.
-A 2010 study found "cannabis and alcohol acutely impair several driving‐related skills in a dose‐related fashion, but the effects of cannabis vary more between individuals because of tolerance, differences in smoking technique, and different absorptions of THC".
+A 2010 study found "cannabis and alcohol acutely impair several driving-related skills in a dose-related fashion, but the effects of cannabis vary more between individuals because of tolerance, differences in smoking technique, and different absorptions of THC".
 A 2014 study found "no correlation between degree of impairment and THCA-A blood concentration".
 Because of these findings, some safety organizations have advocated that police use behavioral impairment tests instead of metabolite testing.